rfauzi44/todolist-api/README.md

 # Todolist

 Simple todolist with Gorilla Mux and MySQL.
 This App is submission for Backend API Golang Devcode Challenge.
-Make your list for various activity.
+Pass all the scenario tests.

 ## 🔥 Showcase
 - [Sertifikat Devcode Challenge](https://devcode.gethired.id/job/BPD038)